A general Bayesian approach to design adaptive clinical trials with time-to-event outcomes: Redesigning the ORVAC trial

-Initially we explore the use of the partial likelihood in Bayesian inference through trial simulation where three models (as described above) were the data generating models i.e.\ the exponential, Weibull and the super model.
+Initially we explored the behaviour of the general posterior distribution based on the partial likelihood as the sample size increased.
+To do so, we considered trial simulation based on a variety of different sample sizes where three models (as described above) were used to generate data i.e.\ the exponential, Weibull and the super model.
 Under each model, specific forms of the hazard function were assumed, and these are shown in Figure \ref{fig:plot_hazards}.
-As can be seen, the hazard under the exponential model is equal to 0.03 across the whole trial, is monotonically increasing under the Weibull model, and under the super model the hazard initially increases then decreases after a participant has been enrolled in the trial for approximately 18 months.
 Treatment allocations within each simulation were randomly assigned 1:1, and a variety of treatment effects were assumed (i.e.\ $\beta\in \{0, -0.075, -0.125, -0.175, -0.25, -0.5\}$).
-Once data were generated, the posterior distribution of the parameters under the exponential, Weibull and general Bayesian models were computed, and the posterior means of the treatment effect were recorded.
-This was repeated 1,000 times.
+Once data were generated, the general posterior distribution of the treatment effect was formed, and the posterior mode was recorded.
+This was repeated 1,000 times for each sample size.

+The results from this simulation are shown in Figure \ref{fig:large_n_super} for when the super model generated data, with results for when the exponential and Weibull model generated the data shown in the Supplementary Material, see Figures SM.2 to SM.3, respectively.
+Each of these figures show the distribution of the posterior modes for the treatment effect for different sample sizes.
+As can be seen, the central tendency of the posterior modes were around the assumed value, with any discrepancies only being minor and for the smallest sample size considered.
+This suggests the approach is unbiased.
+In addition, as the sample size increased, the variance of the posterior modes consistently decreased so all modes were progressively becoming more closely distributed around the assumed value.
+This suggests the general Bayesian approach exhibits concentration which agrees with theoretical results. \cite{miller_2021}